Rodrigops27/MPC-EKF4FastCharge/README.md

 This repository builds on the computational framework described in \[2], extending it to a working MATLAB implementation for fast-charge protocols.
 The main goal is to:

 * Exploit internal electrochemical states.
-Specifically the side-reaction overpotential (which is related to lithium plating), rather than relying solely on voltage-based constraints..
+Specifically the side-reaction overpotential (which signals lithium plating), rather than relying solely on voltage-based constraints..
 * Enable **pseudo-minimum-time charging** while avoiding lithium plating and ensuring safety.
 * Provide a modular simulation structure combining model, estimator, and optimizer.